alex-gusto/banners/modules/slider/README.md

 - `mode` - defailt is "in-out".
 Hiding and showing fire at the same time. 'out-in' - Showing fires after hiding has finished.

 - `nav` - boolean, default is false.
 Activate navigation buttons.
 - `navEl` - string or element.
-Default is ".scene-manager-nav".
-Class for navigation holder buttons. **Searching is going inside RootEl for selector.
-Use element to keep navigation ouside root**.
+The default is ".scene-manager-nav".
+Class for navigation holder buttons. **Searching goes inside the root for the selector.
+Use element to keep navigation outside root**.
+Navigation buttons are created automatically.
+To exclude slides from navigation, add the `data-no-nav` attribute to the slide element.

 - `arrows` - boolean, default is false.
 Activate navigation arrows (prev/next).
 - `arrowsSelector` - Default is ".scene-manager-arrow".
 Class for navigation arrows.